Australian Cobberdogs

 The Australian Cobberdog is affectionate, full of personality and gentle with children.

+It is selected for a therapy type temperament.
 They are great as part of a family and they get on well with people and other dogs they are intelligent and easy to train.
 We suggest that you use positive reinforcement to train your puppy as this is the most successful training method for this breed.
 As with all dogs, they should get some basic obedience training from a young age to ensure they have good manners.
+The Australian Cobberdog does not bark excessively and they are suited to both indoor and outdoor homes.

 Australian Cobberdog Puppies

-Your Australian Cobberdog loves to share the family home and best of all the are low shedding.
+Great Mates Australian Cobberdog love to share the family home and best of all the are low shedding.

 Therapy dogs are loving companions that are non-judgmental; assist with cognitive function; increase self-confidence and social interaction; and make a huge impact on an individual’s lifestyle.